 Determining the next steps for your estate can be difficult.
 Don’t make the process harder for your loved ones than it needs to be.
 If you create parts of your estate plan by yourself or in a piecemeal manner, there are likely to be holes and gaps in your plan.
 You also might not consider the tax implications of your decisions, leaving your loved ones with large bills after receiving your assets.

-Working with an attorney can help you map out your entire estate to make sure everything is accounted for.
+Working with an experienced Louisiana trusts lawyer can help you map out your entire estate to make sure everything is accounted for.
 If you acquire new property or sell parts you already own, they can also edit parts of your estate plan to account for these changes.
 Many parts of estate planning require a large amount of paperwork.
-By working with an attorney, you can gain peace of mind, knowing that this important documentation is filed correctly.
+By working with an attorney in Louisiana, you can gain peace of mind, knowing that this important documentation is filed correctly.

 A: There are a few disadvantages of a trust over a will that may apply in some cases.
 Certain items might not be effective to put into a trust, including retirement accounts, health savings accounts, life insurance policies, and most cars.